Friendly family man’s 50-year secret: He was fugitive, too - NewsBreak

 “He was just a gentle soul, you know, very polite, very well spoken,” said Jerry Healy, who first met Randele at a Woburn, Massachusetts, dealership where they talked daily for years.

-Matt Kaplan, who managed two dealerships where Randele worked and golfed with him for many years, called him a gentleman.Search continues for missing skier last seen Christmas Day
+Matt Kaplan, who managed two dealerships where Randele worked and golfed with him for many years, called him a gentleman.DEA releases emoji drug decoder

 “The only way it makes sense is that at that age he was just a kid, and it was a challenge kind of thing,” Kaplan said.